-You guys, teaching abroad has left me with more to learn than what I feel I left my students with lol.
+You guys, teaching English in Spain has left me with more to learn than what I feel I left my students with lol.

 I will never become tired of repeating that this experience was an incredible, eye-opening one.

-If you’re about to start teaching abroad soon, I hope these suggestions helped you out a little bit.
+If you’re about to start teaching English in Spain soon, I hope these suggestions helped you out a little bit.

-If you haven’t considered teaching abroad, maybe this post gave you a little bit of insight to potentially learn more about it.
+If you haven’t considered teaching English in Spain, maybe this post gave you a little bit of insight to potentially learn more about it.

 Thank you guys for reading, and I’ll see you in the next post!